A guide to Tauberian theorems for arithmetic applications: Hypothesis : Preliminaries for Theorem

 Suppose for the purpose of illustration that the Laurent series for $A(s)/s$ at $s=\al$ takes the form $\frac{c_0}{(s-\al)^m} + h(s)$ where $h(s)$ is holomorphic for $\Re(s)> \al$ and continuous for $\Re(s) \geq \al$.
-Then the left-hand side of (\ref{A_diff}) is continuous for $\Re(s) \geq \al$, so the right-hand side must be as well, and in particular must be a convergent integral at $s=\al$.
+Then the left-hand side of (\ref{A_diff}) is continuous for $\Re(s) \geq \al$; if the identity were verified in the larger region $\Re(s) \geq \al$, the right-hand side would be continuous there as well, and in particular would be a convergent integral at $s=\al$.
 This suggests the term in square brackets must be $o(1)$ in order for the integral to converge when $s=\al$.
 We recognize this as the claim (\ref{thm_weak_claim}) of Theorem \ref{thm:Weak}.
 More generally, if the Laurent series expansion for $A(s)/s$ takes the form

-for some constants $c_1,\ldots, c_{m-1}$, and with $h(s)$ is holomorphic for $\Re(s)> \al$ and continuous for $\Re(s) \geq \al$, then the left-hand side of (\ref{A_diff}) has a pole of order at most $m-1$, and we aim to arrive at the same conclusion.
+for some constants $c_1,\ldots, c_{m-1}$, and with $h(s)$ holomorphic for $\Re(s)> \al$ and continuous for $\Re(s) \geq \al$, then the left-hand side of (\ref{A_diff}) has a pole of order at most $m-1$, and we aim to arrive at the same conclusion.
 In either case, to extract the conclusion that $a(t) = (c_0+o(1))\exp(\al t)b(t)$ as $t \maps \infty$, thereby proving Theorem \ref{thm:Weak}, we will apply the functional analytic result stated next as Theorem \ref{thm_Delange}.